Sju sorters kakor (Seven kinds of cookies)

 Ingredients for about 40 cookies:

-Start by placing the crumbs in a bowl―a regular bowl if you're doing this by hand or with handheld beaters, or in the bowl of your Kitchen-Aid if you have one.
+Start by placing the crumbs in a bowl ― a regular bowl if you're doing this by hand or with handheld beaters, or in the bowl of your Kitchen-Aid if you have one.
 Mix in the butter, and then cocoa, powdered sugar and punsch.
 You need a fairly firm dough that can easily be shaped, so add ingredients accordingly, and taste it, too.
-Roll out thin logs of the dough, and place in the fridge to firm up.
+Roll the dough into thin logs and place in the fridge to firm up.
 In a bowl mix the marzipan with a few drops of the green food coloring until even, using your fingers.
 Roll out the marzipan and shape it around the dough logs.
 Place them seam-side down, and cut into smaller lengths.
-Dip the ends in melted chocolate, and something more if you like―colored sugar, sprinkles, crushed nuts or coconut.
+Dip the ends in melted chocolate, and something more if you like ― colored sugar, sprinkles, crushed nuts or coconut.
 Keep them in a cool place.
 These cookies taste best the day after they’re made.

-A common Swedish pastry that of course has its American equivalent in the thumb print cookie.
+A common Swedish pastry that has its American equivalent in the thumbprint cookie.
 An easily baked, molded cookie.

 Ingredients:

 Preheat oven to 400°F. Mix dry ingredients together in a bowl.
 Cut butter into chunks and add to dry ingredients.
 Mix well using your fingers or a pastry cutter.
-Roll the dough into a loaf and cut it into even slices.
+Roll the dough into a loaf and cut into even slices.
 Roll each slice into a walnut-sized ball and place in a small cupcake form.
 Using your thumb, make a depression in each ball, and fill this with a teaspoon of raspberry jam.
 Bake for about 15 minutes or until slightly browned.
-Also try replacing the raspberry with lingonberry jam (and put a little cinnamon in the dough).
+Also try using lingonberry jam (and put a little cinnamon in the dough).

 A biscuit-like pastry that contains, as its name suggest, mostly oat (havre).
-The “flarn” usually look like flat cookies but when homemade you want to give them their pretty rolled shape.
+The “flarn” usually look like flat cookies but you may want to give them their pretty rolled shape.

 Ingredients:

 Preheat oven to 375°F. Grease and flour baking sheets.
-Melt butter in medium saucepan, and add the rest of the ingredients and cook, stirring constantly, until mixture starts to bubble.
+Melt butter in medium saucepan then add the remaining ingredients and cook, stirring constantly, until mixture starts to bubble.
 Remove from heat and stir briskly.
 Drop rounded teaspoonfuls about 4 inches apart on well-greased and floured baking sheet.
 Bake only 5-6 cookies at a time for about 5-6 minutes until golden brown.
 Cool for 2 minutes on baking sheet.
-Remove carefully with spatula and place over rolling pin, glass or mug so they curl and become firm.
+Remove carefully with flipper and place over rolling pin, glass or mug so they curl and become firm.
 If the cookies harden before they can be removed from the cookie sheet, then re-heat in oven for a few seconds to soften.

 Ingredients:

 Preheat oven to 375°F. Sift together flour, baking soda, spices and salt and set aside.
 Beat the butter and 1 cup of the sugar in a large bowl.
 Add egg and molasses and mix well.
 Add the flour mixture.
 Mix until just combined.
-Using about 1½ teaspoon dough for each, roll dough into balls.
+Using about 1½ teaspoon dough for each, roll into balls.
 Roll them in the remaining ½ cup of sugar so they are fully coated.
-Arrange on an ungreased baking sheet, space cookies 2 inches apart.
+Arrange cookies 2 inches apart on ungreased baking sheet.
 Bake until set, 9-10 minutes.
 Transfer to a wire rack and let cool.

 Great cookies with caramel flavor.